-SII requires a market consistent approach in the valuation of assets and liabilities.
-This basis creates a number of differences when compared with the financial statements prepared under the IFRS standard.
-The valuation differences can be summarised to be driven from:
+Solvency II ("SII") requires a market consistent approach in the valuation of assets and liabilities.
+This basis creates a number of differences when compared with the financial statements prepared under International Financial Reporting Standards ("IFRS").
+The valuation differences are summarised to be driven from:

-- Benefit in technical provision as Solvency II allows the capitalisation of future profits on in-force business.
-Under IFRS, this is set at a nil value; - Removal of Deferred acquisition costs asset under IFRS which are valued at nil under SII; - Removal of Financial reinsurance assets under IFRS which are valued at nil under SII;

-Removal of other minor IFRS asset (mainly pre-paid expenses) valued at nil under SII.
+- Benefit in technical provision as SII allows the capitalisation of future profits on in-force business.
+Under IFRS, this is set at a nil value: - Removal of deferred acquisition costs asset under IFRS which are valued at nil under SII; - Removal of financial reinsurance assets under IFRS which are valued at nil under SII; and - Removal of other minor IFRS assets (mainly pre-paid expenses) valued at nil under SII.